MJ-builds/Pass-gen-app/README.md

-# Fully functional Password Generator
+# Fully Functional & Responsive Password Generator

 I built this with React & Tailwind CSS, as part of a Frontend Mentor challenge.